- Information held about you

 - Other local authorities

-- Her Majesty Court and Tribunal Service
+- His Majesty's Court and Tribunal Service

 - Herefordshire schools and academies